DavidMercier/NIMS/doc/models_thin_films.rst

     If the difference between Poisson’s ratio of the thin film and substrate is small, the values for uniaxial loading Young's moduli, :math:`E`, :math:`E_\text{f}`, :math:`E_\text{s}` can be used in previous equation.

+Before, presenting the details of the following models developed for indentation test on coatings, is is worth to mention the work performed by Jennett N. M. and Bushby A. J. [#Jennett_2001]_, during the European project INDICOAT (SMT4-CT98-2249).
+Progress from this project help in the development of the ISO standard (ISO 14577-1 to 4).

 Doerner and Nix (1986)
 -------------------------